The village of Gbonkonimah in 2014. It looked much the same in 1964.

 In the summer of 2017, LAP paid to rewire the Obama School so that the school could become part of country’s electrical network.
-The school had first gotten electricity in the fall of 2015 but it had to use a much less clean and more expensive source of energy to run it by relying on a gasoline generator.
-Electricity is important in allowing students to see much better in their classrooms during the rainy season.
+Electricity allows students to see much better in their classrooms during the rainy season.

-For students who complete high school in Liberia, and only a small percentage do, college is an almost impossible dream.
-In 2009, LAP identified a bright young man wishing to earn a college degree and awarded him a four-year scholarship to attend the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.
-Abbas Sherif majored in actuarial science and received his bachelor’s degree in the spring of 2013.
-He completed a master’s degree in math at Stellenbosch University in South Africa on a scholarship from the Liberian government and with support from individuals, including several LAP friends.
+In previous years, LAP supported two other college students.
+The first was Abbas Sherif who attended the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana from 2009-13.
+He majored in actuarial science and graduated as the college’s top science student.
+He completed a master’s degree in math at Stellenbosch University in South Africa on a scholarship from the Liberian government and with support from several LAP friends.
 Abbas is now working on his PhD in math at the University of KwaZulu-Natal, in Durban, South Africa.
 He is focusing on the study of the nature of space-time singularities (black holes).

 Scholarship students at the Obama School.
-Ten are supported by a grant from the Rotary of Madison West and the rest are supported by individuals donors to LAP.
+Fifteen are supported by a grant from the Rotary of Madison West and the rest are supported by individuals donors to LAP.

 Eighth grade students sit in some of the 39 metal desks donated to the school by Friendship International of Beaver Dam, Wisconsin.